helm/helm-www/content/en/blog/2022-02-28-storing-charts-in-oci.md

 ## Thanks and Help Us Keep Improving

-Thanks to everyone who worked on OCI storage for Helm charts, from the initial experiment to bringing this to a full feature.
+Thanks to everyone who worked on adding support for Helm charts and OCI registries, from the initial experiment to bringing this to a full feature.
 Thanks especially for end user testing, bug reports and feature requests, and coordination between community members and maintainers across several CNCF projects.

 We hope this post helps give a good intro, and some things to consider when evaluating storing your Helm charts in OCI.
 See if it fits your needs, take it for a spin, and let us know what you think!